Distributed Submodular Maximization: The Approach for Distributed Submodular Maximization

 \begin{theorem} Let $f$ be a monotone submodular function and $\kappa \geq k$.
 Then \end{theorem} For the special case of $\kappa=k$ the result of \ref{th:ggreedy} simplifies to $f(\Agd{m,\kappa}) \geq \frac{(1-1/e)}{\min(m,k)} f(\Ac{k})$.
 Moreover, it is straightforward to generalize \Alg to multiple rounds (i.e., more than two) for very large datasets.

-In light of Theorem~\ref{th:gap}, it is clear that in general one cannot hope to eliminate the dependency of the distributed solution on $\min(k,m)$.
-However, as we show in the sequel, in many practical settings, the ground set $V$ exhibits rich geometrical structures that can be used to obtain improved analytically results.
+In light of Theorem~\ref{th:gap}, one can expect that in general it is impossible to eliminate the dependency of the distributed solution on $\min(k,m)$\footnote{It has been very recently shown by \cite{mirzasoleiman2015distributed} that the tightest dependency is $\Theta(\sqrt{\min(m,k)})$.}.
+However, as we show in the sequel, in many practical settings, the ground set $V$ exhibits rich geometrical structure that can be used to obtain stronger guarantees.